bearnz/sql-data-insert/README.md

 TODO:
 -Combine scripts of the same OS into 1 .py file and filter depending on input file type -Clean up code and support more sql data types

-This code was written as an academic excercise and thus carries no liability for any loss or damage caused by it.